kaitz/paq8pxv/components.md

 // second parameter is component index upto number defined in vms
 // third parameter is input bits
 // forth parameter is memory bits, memory usage is ((1<<bits)*(1<<memory))
-// sixth parameter is number of contexts
+// fifth parameter is number of contexts

 //main
 // creates DHS with 10 context using 256MB of memory where state count per context is 16 (1<<4)